Athletics Australia is delighted to offer its Sporting Schools program to children of all abilities across Australia’s school yards.

 |Secondary students having a field day with Athletics

-Dedicated, passionate, and receptive – those are the words used to describe Athletics coach Duncan Large following the success of the Athletics program he delivered at Manor Lakes College in Victoria as part of the Australian Sports Commission’s Youth Participation program.
+Dedicated, passionate, and receptive – those are the words used to describe Athletics coach Duncan Large following the success of the Athletics program he delivered at Manor Lakes College in Victoria as part of Sport Australia’s Youth Participation program.
 Read more

 |Sporting Schools School Yard to Sports Star: Brooke Stratton